 Suppose you’re at a stage in your life where you’re feeling isolated.
 In that case, it can be a good idea to get involved in local events or community activities, you stand a chance to expand your social circle, and you can often help contribute toward meaningful, positive causes.
 There are plenty of ways to find these, such as through social media or online directories.

 The life of a caregiver is never easy.
 Not only are you present as loved ones experience pain, but you’re also shouldering some of that burden yourself.
-But this role is also necessary - just remember to look after yourself as you’re looking after others.
+But this role is also necessary - just remember, you're well being is just as important as that of your loved one.

 Fading Memories Podcast was created to support family caregivers in a simple, on-demand form.
 We'd love to hear from you if you have any questions or comments!